DFE-Digital/register-early-career-teachers/documentation/service-rules/school-admins.md

 📊 Presenting only the eligible options to different types of schools in the service aims to improve data accuracy ([design history](https://teacher-cpd.design-history.education.gov.uk/manage-training/improving-how-we-capture-appropriate-body-information/)).

+* 📚 Reporting the AB to DfE enables ABs to cross check that ECTs have been registered for both induction and training.

 ---